Atomic nucleus: Halo nuclei and nuclear force range limits

 The effective absolute limit of the range of the nuclear force (also known as residual strong force) is represented by halo nuclei such as lithium-11 or boron-14, in which dineutrons, or other collections of neutrons, orbit at distances of about 10 fm (roughly similar to the 8 fm radius of the nucleus of uranium-238).
 These nuclei are not maximally dense.
 Halo nuclei form at the extreme edges of the chart of the nuclides—the neutron drip line and proton drip line—and are all unstable with short half-lives, measured in milliseconds; for example, lithium-11 has a half-life of 8.8 ms.

 Halos in effect represent an excited state with nucleons in an outer quantum shell which has unfilled energy levels "below" it (both in terms of radius and energy).
-The halo may be made of either neutrons [NN, NNN] or protons [PP, PPP].
+The halo may be made of either neutrons [nn, nnn] or protons [pp, ppp].
 Nuclei which have a single neutron halo include 11Be and 19C.
 A two-neutron halo is exhibited by 6He, 11Li, 17B, 19B and 22C.
 Two-neutron halo nuclei break into three fragments, never two, and are called Borromean nuclei because of this behavior (referring to a system of three interlocked rings in which breaking any ring frees both of the others).
 8He and 14Be both exhibit a four-neutron halo.
 Nuclei which have a proton halo include 8B and 26P.
 A two-proton halo is exhibited by 17Ne and 27S.
-Proton halos are expected to be more rare and unstable than the neutron examples, because of the repulsive electromagnetic forces of the excess proton(s).
+Proton halos are expected to be more rare and unstable than the neutron examples, because of the repulsive electromagnetic forces of the halo proton(s).

 Nuclear models

-Although the standard model of physics is widely believed to completely describe the composition and behavior of the nucleus, generating predictions from theory is much more difficult than for most other areas of particle physics.
+Although the Standard Model of physics is widely believed to completely describe the composition and behavior of the nucleus, generating predictions from theory is much more difficult than for most other areas of particle physics.
 This is due to two reasons: